Art plays a prominent role in home decor. Art is both a reflection of your personality and an expression of the mood you want to have at home.

 First, ensure that the mid-point of your main art piece is at least 57 to 60 inches (145 to 152 cm) above the floor.
 But if the members of your household are not that tall, you may need to hang the art a little lower.

-It’s best that the middle of the art is at eye-level.
+Secondly, it’s best that the middle of the art is at eye-level.

 How should you arrange wall art?